johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Template expression

-A TypeScript-like syntax that Angular evaluates within a [data binding](guide/glossary#data-binding).
+A TypeScript-like syntax that Bangular evaluates within a [data binding](guide/glossary#data-binding).

 Read about how to write template expressions